Follow these 3 easy steps to learn how to grow broccoli sprouts in about five days. Add more goodness to your meals (without having to cook).

 - a bowl to store the jar at an angle which allows excess water to escape

-When you buy broccoli seeds be sure to purchase organic seeds from a reputable supplier specifically for sprouting purposes.
+When you look to buy broccoli seeds for sprouting, be sure to purchase organic seeds from a reputable supplier specifically for sprouting purposes.
 Sprouting seeds are produced to much higher standards than regular garden seeds with less risk of harmful bacteria, which can cause illness.

 Step 1 - Add broccoli seeds to a clean jar, top with plenty of cool water and allow them to soak.